 v.
 Available soil chemical analysis results.

-4 Effluent Monitoring
+I.Q.4.
+Effluent Monitoring

-Consistent with 40 Code of Federal Regulations, section 122.44, all Linear Underground and Overhead Project (LUP) Type 2 and 3 and Risk Level 2 and 3 dischargers (also some Type 1 and Risk Level 1 sites) must perform sampling and analysis of effluent discharges to characterize discharges associated with construction activity from the entire area disturbed by the project.
+Consistent with 40 Code of Federal Regulations, § 122.44, all linear underground and overhead project Type 2 and 3 and Risk Level 2 and 3 dischargers (also some Type 1 and Risk Level 1 sites) must perform sampling and analysis of effluent discharges to characterize discharges associated with construction activity from the entire area disturbed by the project.
 Dischargers must collect samples of stored or contained stormwater that is discharged during or subsequent to a precipitation event.
 Some monitoring may be delegated by the QSP to an individual that has received training as described in the discharger’s site personnel roles and responsibilities in this General Permit.

-This General Permit requires stormwater runoff sampling for pH and turbidity for all Risk Level 2, LUP Type 2, Risk Level 3, and LUP Type 3 sites.
+This General Permit requires stormwater runoff sampling for pH and turbidity for all Risk Level 2, linear underground and overhead project Type 2, Risk Level 3, and linear underground and overhead project Type 3 sites.
 Sampling is required at all locations where stormwater, dewatering, and/or authorized non-stormwater associated with construction activity is discharged off-site or enters any on-site waters of the United States (e.g., a creek running through a site).
 Dischargers are required to identify all sampling locations in the SWPPP and site map and sampling is only required when a discharge occurs.
 Attachments D and E of this General Permit require specific sampling requirements and non-sampling justifications.

 This General Permit contains sampling, analysis, and monitoring requirements for pH and turbidity.
-Sampling of non-visible pollutants identified in the pollutant source assessment is required when the materials or chemicals have the potential to cause or contribute to an exceedance of a water quality standard (e.g., any breach, leakage, , malfunction, or spill observed during a visual inspection).
+Sampling of non-visible pollutants identified in the pollutant source assessment is required when the materials or chemicals have the potential to cause or contribute to an exceedance of a water quality standard (e.g., BMP breach, failure, malfunction, or leak or spill observed during a visual inspection).

 This General Permit requires that all dischargers maintain a paper or electronic copy of all required records for three years from the date generated or date submitted, whichever is later.
 These records shall be available at the site until a Notice of Termination is approved by the Regional Water Board.
-LUP documents may be retained in a crew member’s vehicle and made available upon request.
+Linear underground and overhead project documents may be retained in a crew member’s vehicle and made available upon request.

 a.
 Traditional Construction Monitoring Requirements